What is a Software-Defined Data Centre (SDDC)?

 Faster IT Service Delivery

-Software-defined intelligence enables automated provisioning with repeatable templates that ensure high reliability, consistency and control across the SDDC.
+Software-defined intelligence enables automated provisioning with repeatable templates that ensure high reliability, consistency, and control across the SDDC.

 Reduce Costs